Epicalable/ComDash/README.md

 - [License](#license)

-## WHAT'S NEW?
+## What's New?
 Here at Epicalable we are committed in keeping ComDash up-to-date and up-to-speed with the growing tech solutions and algorithms.
 Hence this new commit includes:
 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. Sleeker and minimalistic UI for a better UX.
+1. A sleeker and a minimalistic UI for a better UX.
+   1a.
+Addded Translucent glass effects on cards for better asthetics.
+   1b.
+New Internet notifier to inform you about your connectivity.
+2. Some backend code improvemets.
-2. New stock pictures for Readme.md
+3. New stock pictures and updated Readme.md

 Note to stakeholders:
 We are currently taking a brake from almost doing commits daily but do not